muledesign/mule-gallery/_shows/upcoming.md

 We’re excited to be showing his next installation featuring walls full of his affordable one of kind prints.

 Learn more about Amos and his craft from Laura Zinger’s documentary, [Proceed and Be Bold!](https://www.youtube.com/watch?v=i251DDffUzY), appropriately named after a phrase from one of his vibrant [posters](http://www.kennedyprints.com/images7/proceed.jpg).

+Thanks to our sponsors [Fort Point Beer Company](http://www.fortpointbeer.com/) for keeping us hydrated at the reception.

 Photo by Marissa Gawel for 99u.com.